Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

 \section{Tractable Cases for \possbold on \PosRAbold Queries}

-We have shown that \poss is NP-hard for \PosRA queries; we next show that tractability may be achieved if we restrict the allowed operators and if we bound some order-theoretic parameters of the input po-database, such as \emph{poset width}.
+We have stated a general NP-hardness result for \poss with \PosRA queries.
+We next show that tractability may be achieved if we both restrict the allowed operators and bound some order-theoretic parameters of the input po-database, e.g., its width.
+Recall that \Plex (respectively, \Pgen) denotes the fragment of \PosRA that disallows $\times_{\dir}$ (respectively, $\times_{\lex}$).